CrownedStudios/Tampermonkey-Violentmonkey-Scripts/README.md

 4. Browse through the scripts by me or other community members and choose one you'd like to install! 📝

 ### Latest Script 🔥
 You can install my latest script, [No Overdues!](https://update.greasyfork.org/scripts/521168/No%20Overdues%21.user.js), by clicking the link.
-Say goodbye to overdue tasks! ⏰✅
+Say goodbye to overdue work! ⏰✅

 ## Supported Sites 🌍
 - 🖥️ Currently, I'm still working on creating scripts for various websites.
 Stay tuned for more! 💡